kvnfrr/FaceCert-AI/README.md

 1. Install Java Development Kit (JDK) version 17 or higher.
 2. Ensure you have a build tool like Gradle installed and configured.
 3. Set up a Spring Boot development environment.
+4. The application uses IndexedDB, which is supported in most modern browsers (e.g., Chrome, Edge, Firefox, Safari).

 ### Steps to Clone and Run